The Abraham-Lorentz force and electrodynamics at the classical electron radius

-The second step is about the attempts of reconciliation of an unacceptable feature of the Abraham-Lorentz force, namely it is an $\ord{\dddot x}$ dissipative force which generates self-accelerating, runaway trajectories.
+2. {\em Unacceptable features}: The Abraham-Lorentz force is an $\ord{\dddot x}$ dissipative force which generates self-accelerating, runaway trajectories.
 Such a state of affairs questions the applicability of field theory to point particles and a wide range of remedies have been proposed. (i) The problem is related to the third auxiliary condition, needed to integrate the equation of motion.
 By imposing an additional final condition one trades the instability into acausality \cite{dirac}, an idea which can be realized by assuming a complete absorption of the electromagnetic radiation at the final state \cite{wheeler}. (ii) One can expand the solution in the retardation and the Abraham-Lorentz force can be approximated by making an iterative step, using the second order equations.
 The result is an $\ord{\ddot x}$ equation which remains stable as long as the resolution is worse than $r_0$ \cite{landau,rohrlichll}.
 The same equation can be recovered by restricting the trajectories of the Abraham-Lorentz force to the stable manifold \cite{spohn}. (iii) A more flexible family of modifications results from giving up the local nature of the reaction force in time.
 One way to achieve this is to retain a memory term in the reaction force and the resulting integro-differential equation offers important improvements \cite{nonloceq}.